 The truth is, though, that most of these benefits are standard across the industry.
 Pretty much every other password manager app offers them.

-I’m going to cover what makes them unique a bit later in this NordPass review.
+I’m going to cover what makes them unique a bit later.
 But first, I want to focus on what I didn’t particularly like about the software.

 Drawbacks of the NordPass Service